liam-ilan/crumb/README.md

 "\""
 ```

-Integers are groups of number charechters, that may be preceded by `-` for example:
+Integers are groups of number characters, that may be preceded by `-` for example:
 ```
 1234
 -14